mmilano/SidePanelCollapse/README.md

 This is a bootstrap  ~~limitation~~ [condition][BS-javascript].

-From the user experience perspective, however, this is not ideal.
-It is a reasonable and likely possibility that a person might initiate opening the side panel and then immediately want to (or at least try to) close the panel.
+From the user experience perspective this is not ideal.
+It is a reasonable and likely possibility that a person will initiate opening the side panel and then immediately want to (or at least try to) close the panel.

-To account for this uninterruptibility, SidePanelCollapse makes the design decision that if an action to close the panel is made while it is opening (e.g. the ESC, the closing command will be queued once.
-Then, when the open transition has completed, it will immediately be closed very quickly (fast duration).
+To account for this uninterruptibility, SidePanelCollapse makes the design decision that if an action to close the panel is made while it is opening (e.g. ESC key), the closing command will be queued once.
+Then, when the open transition has completed, it will immediately be closed very quickly (`durationHideFast`).

 Queuing is only done for actions while the panel is opening, and not for actions when it is closing.

-Of course, this irrevocability is also true of the closing transition.
-But since closing has a different user expectation, it generally will not be an issue.
+Irrevocability is also true of the closing transition.
+But since closing has different user expectations, it generally will not be an issue.

 ## Closing the Side Panel